 Your Glutes Must Become Strong & Athletic For Them To Be Bigger & Rounder

 To get the roundest, fullest, and most aesthetic butt, there are no shortcuts.
 You will need to build genuinely strong and athletic hips.

 Strong hips aren’t just for show, and your training needs to reflect that.
 Aside from being more attractive, strong and athletic hips are also versatile.
 For optimal shape, size and roundness, you need to work your hip muscles through a large range of motion and using a wide variety of exercises that hit all the various muscles, and all the various fibres in those muscles.

 This means squatting, deadlifting, and doing accessory exercises for your hips (such as hip thrusts or glute bridges).
 You might not need all three of those movement patterns to build bigger hips, but that’s what will give you the quickest and most reliable glute growth.
 You’ll also develop a versatile strength that way.

 Understanding Your Glutes: The Maximus, Medius & Minimus

-This is the largest and strongest of the glutes and has the most potential to grow.
-It’s main job is to help to move the hips forward.
-This is the glute that would get most worked when doing squats/deadlift and you’re thrusting your hips forward to stand back up.
-The maximus can also help to rotate the thigh and move the leg away from the body.
+The glute maximus is the largest and strongest of the glute muscles and it has the most potential to grow.
+Its main job is to thrust the hips forward.
+These are the glute muscles that would get most worked when doing squats, deadlifts, and hip thrusts, all of which require you to thrust your hips forward.
+The glute maximus can also help to rotate the thigh and move the leg away from the body.

-All 3 muscles together contribute to these 4 fundamental motions:
+All three glute muscles together contribute to these four fundamental motions: